aspiers/svg-annotator/docs/TUTORIAL.md

 ## Next Steps

 - Explore the [API Reference](../README.md#library-api) for detailed method documentation
-- Check out the [Focus Areas Guide](../README.md#focus-areas-configuration) for advanced YAML configurations
+- Check out the [Highlight Areas Guide](../README.md#highlight-areas-configuration) for advanced YAML configurations
 - Browse the test files in `test/` for more code examples
 - Contribute to the project by adding new curve types or visual effects